By Janine Buis

-Startup unicorn Zenefits is in the midst of a culture shift.
-Earlier this year, the company found to have employed unlicensed insurance salespeople in some states, found a way to cheat on California’s online licensing course, and support what many described as a frat house culture.
+Startup unicorn Zenefits had to shift their culture shift after it was found that the company employed unlicensed insurance salespeople in some states, found a way to cheat on California’s online licensing course, and supported what many described as a frat house culture.
 The outcome?
-Lost jobs and a new CEO to reorient the company’s culture and processes to succeed in a highly regulated environment.
+Lost jobs and a new CEO brought in to reorient the company’s culture and processes to succeed in a highly regulated environment.

 Just like the operating system of your computer, once in a while your culture may need a refresh.